apache/mynewt-nimble/README.md

 UART / Serial Port Emulation service (https://developer.nordicsemi.com/nRF5_SDK/nRF51_SDK_v8.x.x/doc/8.0.0/s110/html/a00072.html).

+## External projects using NimBLE

+Several other projects provide support for using NimBLE either by [NPL port](https://github.com/apache/mynewt-nimble/tree/master/porting) or forking:

+ * [The Espressif ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/bluetooth/nimble/index.html) contains a NimBLE port for ESP-32 devices.
+ * [The RIOT](https://doc.riot-os.org/group__pkg__nimble.html) operating system contains a package for using NimBLE.

+ If you publish a NimBLE port, please let us know to include it here!

 # Getting Help

 If you are having trouble using or contributing to Apache Mynewt NimBLE, or just